 A new European Aviation Safety Agency (EASA) rule covering flight-crew licensing has the potential of grounding hundreds, if not thousands, of general aviation pilots in certain European countries, such as the U.K. The rule, which took effect on April 8, enacts EASA requirements for pilot training and the issuance of European pilot licenses, ratings and certificates.
 One of the more controversial measures in the rule requires European pilots who currently hold third-country ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Euro GA Pilots Facing Loss Of Foreign Flight Privileges Under New Rule".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Euro GA Pilots Facing Loss Of Foreign Flight Privileges Under New Rule".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.